tykavanaugh/Personal-Project/README.md

 Emailsafe is fullstack web application that makes it easy for someone with the computer literacy of a non-technical office worker to safely take advantage of more sophisticated tools to help identify regular or standard junk emails apart from more malicious phishing attempts.

+# Design

+Emailsafe runs as two seperate Heroku applications divided into a frontend reactjs app on top of nodejs.
+The frontend app handles all the html/css/js and UI features of the application.
+All user authentication and registration as well as all report information for each user is provided by the backend.

+The backend application is a django application using the django rest framework to create api endpoints for the frontend to handle all account creation and verification.
+The backend also serves up the reports to the frontend that populate when a user has reports associated with their account, and provides the email address for the users to send suspicious emails to.

+Once the cloudmailin api receives an email, it then sends all the contents of the email in a json file for processing by the backend.
+The backend then makes api calls to various security focused apis, currently in this implementation virustotal and checkfish.
+The responses from those calls then are processed and combined with the information from cloudmailin to generate a report, which is then available to the frontend of the application.

 ## Installation

 Backend setup